Ramana-C/Rock-Paper-Scissor-prediction-using-computer-vision/README.md

 - Implement data augmentation techniques to enhance the robustness of the model.
 - Extend the project to recognize additional gestures or actions.

-## Contributing

-If you'd like to contribute to this project, please fork the repository and submit a pull request.
-Contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.